3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 For all interested in EDK2 code development I strongly advise to follow [Laszlo's  guide](https://github.com/tianocore/tianocore.github.io/wiki/Laszlo's-unkempt-git-guide-for-edk2-contributors-and-maintainers).

-Useful script in case of APU2 may be:
+In case of APU2 useful script may be:

 ```sh
 #!/bin/bash